Devin-Peng/Retail-Company-E-Store-Project-public-/README.md

 - Docker desktop installation is needed
 - SQL data can be found at backend/src/main/resources/data.sql (DML)
 - SQL Script can be found at sql.txt in project root (DDL)
+- AWS password is private since we don't want to share AWS password on public repository.
+So we zipped and submitted
+- You don't need SQL scripts since AWS and springboot handles it
+- AWS connected to our project through application properties

 # Also Look at curl.txt for curl commands
 By design OrderService test (1 out of 9 test) may fail due to 10 percent failure rate (that was built in), as specified by the handout